-This year we hosted our 13th Annual Wellesley High Alumni & Friends Golf Championship outing and fundraiser on July 23rd at Sandy Burr Country Club in Wayland.
+This year we hosted our 14th Annual Wellesley High Alumni & Friends Golf Championship outing and fundraiser on July 22rd at Sandy Burr Country Club in Wayland.
 We entered the tournament again planning with cautions due to the continued impact of the Covid-19 pandemic and we were again, overwhelmed with the turnout and support.
-We had a record number of golfers, 106, and 18 tee-box sign sponsors.
+We had 102 golfers, and 18 tee-box sign sponsors.
 As a gift to our players, we again included a sleeve of Titleist Path Foundation golf balls and awarded several prize for low team scores, including low mixed-foursome, and high team score.
-We had a new low score team of Rob Kapinos, Joe Doherty, Joe & Jack McDonough with a score of 60 and twelve out of 27 teams shooting in the 60's, 13 in the ı Photo from 2019 Tournament
+We had a new low team score of 57 brought in by a new generation of golfers lead by Jeff Kline and his brother-in-law Joe Cataldo.

-70's and 2 of our senior teams in the 80's.
 Next year's tournament promises to be a lot of fun for every team.
-It will be held on Friday July 22, 2022, at Sandy Burr Country Club.
-Because of the larger turnout we will need to start earlier at 9:00AM.
+It will be held on Friday July 21, 2023, at Sandy Burr Country Club.
+Because of the larger turnout we will again need to start earlier at 9:00AM.
 We appreciate the continued support for this fundraising event, and we are grateful for the love and friendship it provides.
+2023 will also represent the 50th year reunion of the WHS class of 1973!